rostislav444/CVProject/README.md

 ### Prerequisites

 - Docker and Docker Compose installed on your machine
-- Make sure ports 8000 and 5432 are available on your system
+- Make sure ports 8000, 5432, 5672 (RabbitMQ) and 15672 (RabbitMQ management) are available on your system

 ### Running with Docker